You are here

 The first step in preparing for a certification test is to do an in-depth review of the standards that will be tested, assessing your ability to apply them.

 The Editors' Association of Canada (Editors Canada) offers two resources to help with this:

 Professional Editorial Standards (2016)

 Professional Editorial Standards (2016) sets out the editorial standards that are tested by Editors Canada certification.
 You can review it online and download it at no charge.

 If you plan to take a certification test, it's essential that you know these standards.

 By carefully reviewing Professional Editorial Standards (2016) and identifying how each standard does or doesn't relate to your work, you can identify gaps in your knowledge and skill set.

 Certification Test Preparation Guides

-Working through the Study Guide for the test you plan to write is the best way to review the standards and identify gaps in your knowledge and skills.
+Working through the guide for the test you plan to write is the best way to review the standards and identify gaps in your knowledge and skills.

 It also helps you practise for taking a timed test in an invigilated setting.

-There are four Study Guides, one for each test:
+There are four Test Preparation Guides, one for each test: